Upwey

 AreaSearch analysis reveals Upwey significantly outperforming the majority of regions assessed nationwide

-Education & training shows particularly strong specialization, with an employment share 1.3 times the regional level.
-However, finance & insurance has lower representation at 2.5% compared to the regional average of 4.9%.
-Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.1%, while labour force increased by 0.9%, resulting in a unemployment fall of 0.2 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment should expand by 6.6% over five years and 13.4% over ten years.
-Applying these projections to Upwey's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, assuming constant population projections.
+Conversely, finance & insurance showed lower representation at 2.5%, compared to the regional average of 4.9%.
+Over the 12 months to September 2025, employment increased by 1.1% while labour force grew by 0.8%, resulting in a unemployment rate decrease of 0.2 percentage points, as per AreaSearch's analysis of SALM and ABS data aggregated from broader statistical areas.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points during this period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Upwey's employment mix indicates that local employment should increase by approximately 6.5% over five years and 13.4% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not consider localized population projections.

 Frequently Asked Questions - Employment